User registration

 as the profileId

-, to indicate as stateless flow.
+, to indicate a stateless flow.
 It should not be used in other APIs.

-If stateless authentication is not enabled in the IDAAS-core admin, an error will be thrown while calling registerStatelessUser
+If stateless authentication is not enabled in the IDAAS-core admin, an error is thrown while calling registerStatelessUser

 .